classic-terra/core/custom/gov/README.md

 We have added two new commands

 ##### MinimalDeposit
-The `MinimalDeposit` command enables users to query the minimum LUNC deposit required for a specific proposal, calculated based on the UUSD value.
+The `MinimalDeposit` command enables users to query the minimum LUNC deposit required for a specific proposal, calculated based on the USTC value.

 ```bash